uhei/ws-issue-bot/README.md

 When a issue is closed and it was closed by a MR label ws-status::fixed is set.
 Otherwise label ws-status::closed is set.

 The label ws-status::waiting-for-response can't be automated.
-Therefore it has to be set automatically.
+Therefore it has to be set manually.

 ### How to run it